– PART ONE –

 Enter: The Jog

-Using an in-jog allows you to get around the problem and easy-card-tricks-4makes obtaining a break a lot easier.
+Using an in-jog allows you to get around the problem and makes obtaining a break a lot easier.
 If you’re using the Overhand Shuffle Control you probably already know how to create an in-jog.
 Just maintain the jog as the cards fall back into dealing position (photo 4).

 If you don’t want to use the Overhand Shuffle Control, here are two other jog approaches you can work with:

-easy-card-tricks-51) Start by holding the right-hand packet in a Biddle Grip, above and slightly behind the left-hand cards.
+1) Start by holding the right-hand packet in a Biddle Grip, above and slightly behind the left-hand cards.
 We’ll assume that the spectator has just replaced their selection on top of the lower half.
 Tilt the upper packet downward slightly (photo 5).

 If you’d like, you can assume this position this a few moments earlier, as spectator notes the selection.
 In either case, this movement is difficult to detect.
 After the selection is replaced on top of the lower half, lightly drop the right-hand packet so that the lower card of the top half remains in-jogged as the cards above it slide forward.